tundish/blathnaid/NOTES.rst

 -------

 And there before him stood Ingomer Billwiggin, in all his Mayoral finery, and surrounded by guards.
+He looked older than the portrait on the notices, and altogether less noble.
 Jack stepped forward and raised up his locket saying, "I carry a message!"

 But the locket shone no longer.